Flavia Laos: what is her character in the new Netflix series “Too hot to handle”?

 “Seb is beautiful, I want to rip his clothes off (…) I’m not good at following the rules, but I’m playing with fire.
 I don’t get ‘no’ for an answer.
 I’m going for it, it will be mine and it will fall in love with me”, was how Flavia Laos introduced herself at the beginning of the program.

-Although the appointment did not turn out as Laos would have expected, since Seb ended up rejecting it, this did not stop the blonde, as she admitted on camera that she is interested in a new contestant.
+Although the appointment did not go as Laos would have expected, since Seb ended up rejecting it, this did not stop the blonde, as she admitted on camera that she is interested in a new contestant.

 “I still like Seb, but I had my eye on someone else.
 Seb is my type, but Creed is a 10.
 Do you think she can have both? ”, She expressed at the end of the episode.